jassu75/Audio-Player/README.md

 ## Directions

 ### Signup and Login
-Users can create account using email id and password or directly use their Google Account. if they use the former, then need to verify email address before login.
+Users can create an account using their email ID and password, or sign in directly with their Google account.
+If they choose the former, they must verify their email address before logging in

 ![Signup](https://github.com/user-attachments/assets/55e24145-1987-4e4e-9f24-6c8b503784d7)